ADVANCED TRAINING FAQ'S

 The USPPA minimum requirements for all ratings are available here: USPPA Ratings Program

 Aside from what the USPPA requires, we have additional requirements for pilots interested in our advanced training program.
-In order to do advanced training with us, we expect that you have experienced PPG flying in more than one environment.
+In order to do advanced training with us, we expect that you have experience flying a paramotor in more than one environment.
 For example, flying at a coastal/beach site and also an inland or mountainous site.
 The more locations the better.
-We expect advanced pilots to be well-rounded when it comes to experiencing different terrains, seasons, and equipment (wings and motors/frames).
+We expect instructor candidates to be well-rounded when it comes to experiencing different terrains, seasons, and equipment (wings and motors/frames).
+For tandem instructor pilots you should have a minimum of 300 incident-free flights and should be consistently successful at launches and landings.

 At this time, advanced training can be done during the dates of our basic training courses (other options may be available, contact us for details).
 The USPPA requires a minimum of 20 hours of apprentice work.
 Eligible candidates will assist us during our basic training course and during the 8-day course, will complete both the apprentice hours and also the USPPA Instructor syllabus content.